The Israeli artist Dganit Daddo sings at the Friedensmal with students from Haifa during the inauguration ceremony in Bensheim-Hochstädten.

 Silence, beauty, and the hope for true freedom: a great message for our time

-This chapter expands the understanding of the inner aspects of peace and freedom.
-It emphasizes the importance of silence and inner contemplation to find true beauty and healing.
-Here, the significance of the quiet voice of the heart and the details amidst the noise of our time is highlighted.
-It shows how one can come to a new understanding of freedom.
+This chapter deepens the understanding of the subtle aspects of peace and freedom.
+It emphasizes the importance of silence and inner reflection as ways to experience true beauty and healing.
+In quietness lies the power to hear the soft voices of the heart and to appreciate the fine details of life that often get lost in the noise of everyday life.

 The